Cybersecurity Reality Check: 6 No-Brainer Tips

-If you're an online student, your computer is your lifeline to your coursework.
-So you must be vigilant to prevent it from being hacked.
+If you're a student in an online degree program, your computer is your lifeline to your coursework.
+So you must be ever-vigilant to prevent it from b

 If you're enrolled in an online degree program edging closer each term to earning your college degree, then you might want to offer a nod of thanks to Sir Tim Berners-Lee.